mohamed-taha-1/Back-end/README.md

 ## Login Payload  `/users/save`

-- To log in, you can use the following payload:  { "email": "ahmed@gmail.com", "password": "1234" }  or run and add your custom login credential to be allowed to save in H2 [ users/save]
+- To log in, you can use the following payload   :{ "email":"admin@test.com", "password":1234 }    or run and add your custom login credential to be allowed to save in H2 [ users/save]

 ## Access to `/orders/all`